Writeup by Brumens, research enablement specialist, YesWeHack

 Special thanks to Hackmanit for their template injection playground, which really facilitated the payload testing process.

-Finally, I would like to thank the guys at SCH Tech for their research 'RAZOR PAGES SSTI & RCE' and James Kettle for his research on server-side template injection.
+Finally, I would like to thank the guys at SCH Tech for their research 'RAZOR PAGES SSTI & RCE' and James Kettle for his pioneering research on server-side template injection.